breakerzirconia/tromp/README.md

 ### Tool naming

 The name of this tool is subject to change.
-Even though `tromp` is concise and easy to type, associating the diagram generation purely with John Tromp's last name shadows his substantial work in other areas.
+Even though `tromp` is concise and easy to type, associating the diagram generation purely with John Tromp's last name may shadow his substantial work in other areas.

 If you have any suggestions, feel free to create a ticket and discuss with me the tool's naming there!